VET Recognition of Prior Learning (RPL) and Credit Transfer Assessment Procedure

 Recognition of Current Competency (RCC) applies to Fee-For-Service enrolments only, and only applies if a learner has successfully completed the requirements previously for a unit of competency or module and is now required to be reassessed to ensure that current competence is being maintained.
 (Both the qualification and current competency must be within the past three years, or as stipulated in the regulatory license) In the case of RCC - no extra skill or competencies are recognised.

-RCC is an assessment process that may be required for licensing purposes (such as trade license) or defined units of competency where skill requirements are regularly updated (such as some First Aid).The Education Manager / Coordinator in consultation with Finance / Business Manager will determine the RCC fees for the program as part of the Course Planning and Budgetary process.
+RCC is an assessment process that may be required for licensing purposes (such as trade license) or defined units of competency where skill requirements are regularly updated (such as some First Aid).The Program Manager / Coordinator in consultation with Finance / Director, Skills and Education Delivery will determine the RCC fees for the program as part of the Course Planning and Budgetary process.

 RCC Actions Timeframe - There are five stages to complete the RCC Process.
 A reasonable assessment timeframe to complete all five stages is no longer than three weeks.